 We biked from our hotel to breakfast and found ourselves in the middle of the Walla Walla parade.
 Walla Walla is a small city located in the middle of a rural farming area.
-It’s charming and people are friendly.
-When you hear someone talk about crop dusting, they are literally talking about dusting crops in a field with pesticide.
+It’s charming and the people are friendly.
+When you hear someone talk about crop dusting, they are literally talking about dusting crops in a field with pesticides.
 They are not talking about a person walking through an office cubicle farm while farting.
 I expected a lot of horses, tractors, and plaid in this parade and was not disappointed.

-Below is one of a few photos I took of the parade.
+Below is one of the few photos I took of the parade.
 It was 10:40am when I took this photo as we were getting back on our bikes bound for Gifford Hirlinger.
 Horses sauntered by, kids scurried to retrieve thrown candy, and moms drank wine.
 Yay, moms!

 It took us 30 minutes to bike from city centre to Gifford Hirlinger.
 Google took us on a roundabout route which made the journey an estimated seven minutes longer than it should have been.

 The owner, Mike, was running the tasting room at Gifford Hirlinger.
-He was a nice and knowledgeable guy and gave us a recommendation to visit Solemn Cellars which had just opened three weeks prior.
+He was a nice and knowledgeable guy and gave us the recommendation to visit Solemn Cellars which had just opened three weeks prior.
 Mike has been making wine since 2000.
 It’s just him, his wife, and a crew of about 10.
 He hates the bottling process because it is dreadfully boring.

 I asked Mike how he came up with the name of his winery and he explained that “Gifford” is a surname way down in the tree on his dad’s side of the family and “Hirlinger” is a surname way down in the tree on his mom’s side of the family.

 This was the view from the tasting room.